-A kidney scan is a diagnostic procedure, which looks at how well your child's kidneys are working.
-It is different to an X-ray and other types of scans.
+A kidney scan (also known as a MAG3 scan) is a diagnostic procedure, which looks at how well your child's kidneys are functioning.
+It is different to an x-ray and other types of scans.
 It involves an injection of a small amount of radioactive liquid and imaging with a special camera.